PaddlePaddle/VisualDL/docs/components/UserGuide-en.md

 There are two steps to achieve this function:

 1. Create sub-log files to store the parameter data of each group of experiments
-2. When recording data to the scalar component，developers can compare **the same type of parameters for different experiments**  by **using the same tag**
+2. When recording data to the scalar component，developers can compare **the same type of parameters for different experiments**  by **using the same tag**.
+Note that the log files you want to display must be placed in different directories because only one log file in a directory is valid and displayed.

 ```python
 from visualdl import LogWriter